ManGuy-Legend/xr-nonce-setter/xr-nonce-setter/README.md

 - Linux x86_64 or macOS
 - Python 3 and PyUSB (`python3 -m pip install pyusb`)
 - libusb and permission to access the connected USB device
-- An iPhone XR in DFU mode, pwned using usbliter8
+- An iPhone XR in pwnDFU mode.

 Do not run the script with `sudo`.